34 Good Jobs for Pregnant Women (And How to Get Hired)

 15 Jobs for Expectant Mothers With New or Unplanned Pregnancies

-Did you know that over half of all women in America experience an unintended pregnancy by the time they reach the age of 45?
-It's a fact.
-Plus, each year, almost half of all pregnancies in the U.S. are unintended.3 So, on an annual basis, millions of women are confronted with challenging circumstances and difficult decisions, especially if they aren't financially secure or don't have much family support.
+According to an article in the New England Journal of Medicine, almost half of all pregnancies in the U.S. are unintended.
+So, on an annual basis, millions of women are confronted with challenging circumstances and difficult decisions, especially if they aren't financially secure or don't have much family support.

 Even for women in good relationships or otherwise stable living arrangements, unexpected pregnancies can cause new financial pressures since having a baby comes with higher costs.
 And those pressures are only compounded if a pregnant woman has recently been laid off or finds herself alone or in a bad relationship.